Selection and Ordering Policies for Hiring Pipelines via Linear Programming: ProbeTop-k Problem

 ProbeTop-$k$ is closely related to the Sequential Offering problem ($\seq$) studied by \citet{purohit2019hiring}.
 In this problem, the hiring firm has already interviewed $n$ candidates and must decide the order in which to send offers to them.
-Each candidate $i$ has a probability $q_i$ of accepting an offer and adds a value $r_i$ to the firm if she accepts an offer.
+Each candidate $i$ has a probability $q_i$ of accepting an offer and adds a value $r_i$ to the firm if they accept an offer.
 The firm can hire at most $k$ candidates and send at most $T$ offers in total.
-This model can be captured by ProbeTop-$k$ by considering the special case of $\ptk$ where the value of candidate $i$ takes value $r_i$ with probability $q_i$ (representing acceptance of an offer), and 0 with probability $(1-q_i)$ (representing a rejection of an offer).
-The subtlety making $\ptk$ different from $\seq$ is that policies for $\ptk$ can reject a candidate $i$ even if they had a realization to value $r_i$, which is not allowed in $\seq$.
-We show, however, that $\ALG_\ptk$ can be made to hire any candidate when her realized value is $r_i$ without sacrificing performance, therefore making it an admissible algorithm for the sequential offering model with the same guarantee.
+This model is closely related to ProbeTop-$k$ when considering the special case where the value of applicant $i$ takes value $r_i$ with probability $q_i$ (representing acceptance of an offer), and 0 with probability $1-q_i$ (representing rejection of an offer).
+The subtlety making $\ptk$ different from $\seq$ is that policies for $\ptk$ can reject an applicant $i$ even if they had a realization to value $r_i$, which is not allowed in $\seq$.
+We show, however, that $\ALG_\ptk$ can be {forced} to hire any applicant when their realized value is $r_i$ without loss, therefore making it an admissible algorithm for the Sequential Offering model with the same guarantee.